knative/docs/docs/eventing/getting-started.md

   name: curl
 spec:
   containers:
-    # This could be any image that we can SSH into and has curl.
+    # This could be any image which has curl and a shell we can attach to
   - image: radial/busyboxplus:curl
     imagePullPolicy: IfNotPresent
     name: curl